 Extending a Bolivian Visa at the Immigration Office

 We were staying in La Paz at the end of our first 30 days, so we renewed our visas there.
-The immigration office is located at 1433 Avenida Camacho, which is between the streets of Bueno and Loyaza.
+The immigration office is located on Avenida Camacho between the streets of Bueno and Loyaza.
 The office is a popular place, so it is important to get there early in the day to avoiding wasting your whole morning or afternoon.

 Getting Our Extension in La Paz